TensorFleet/docs/docs/tutorials/03_arm.md

 ## Overview

-This tutorial demonstrates fundamental drone safety and control operations using MAVROS services.
-It showcases the use of our ROSLibBridgeWrapper and DroneController from tensorfleet-util to safely arm and disarm the drone, with proper state monitoring and error handling.
+This tutorial demonstrates the basics of arming and disarming a drone while taking droen controller safety systems into consideration.
+These will be the first commands we actually send to a drone to power up it's motors.

 ## Learning Objectives